massimo-zaniboni/asterisell-v5/README.md

-[Asterisell](https://www.asterisell.com) is an open-source web application for rating and showing VoIP calli.
+[Asterisell](https://www.asterisell.com) is an open-source web application for rating and showing VoIP calls.

-## Installation and management

-For list of available commands: `fab help`

-Instances configurations are in `fabric_data/asterisell_instances.py`.

-Installation instructions on `doc/website/installation.rst` or online at https://www.asterisell.com
+## Getting started

+Configurations are on ``asterisell_instances.py``.

+For installing a CentOS 7 Docker container, with all Asterisell compilation and development tools:

+  ./fab.sh

+For more info read the manual at ``doc/manual/out/manual.html`` or on <https://www.asterisell.com/doc/manual.html>

 ## License